skarrmann/horizon/README.md

 **IMPORTANT:** All PCBs have ["JLCJLCJLCJLC" silkscreen text](https://support.jlcpcb.com/article/28-how-to-remove-order-number-from-your-pcb) underneath the Pro Micro footprint.
 If you want to remove the order number from the boards or you want to print the PCBs with another manufacturer, then I recommend removing this silkscreen text from the `.kicad_pcb` file, and then re-run the Horizon Board Producer plugin to create the updated Gerber files.

-**IMPORTANT:** When uploading the top and bottom plate files to JLCPCB, their preview software does not render the interior cutout holes.
-This is a limitation of their preview, not an issue with the Gerber files.
-The boards printed correctly in my experience!

 ## Build tips

 * The main PCB uses a ground plane, so ground pads are more stubborn to solder.
 Make sure your soldering tip has good surface area coverage across the pad and component leg.
 If your soldering iron supports it, turning up the temperature a bit can help too.